Recorded poaching incidents in South Africa in 2020

 Black, greater one-horned, Javan, and Sumatran rhinos are afforded protection under CITES Appendix I. Trade in these species and their products for commercial purposes is strictly prohibited.
 White rhinos (listed as Near Threatened on the IUCN Red List) are protected under Appendix II, which allows trade under certain circumstances.

-According to the latest figures reported by South Africa’s Department of Environment, Forestry and Fisheries (DEFF), fewer than 400 rhinos were poached in South Africa in 2020, 33.7% less than 2019
+According to the latest figures reported by South Africa’s Department of Environment, Forestry and Fisheries (DEFF), 451 were poached in South Africa in 2021, 14.5% more than 2020.

 Threats to Rhinos